 potentially prevents incorrect bad press for the company, which should

 never be anyone's intention.
 So before making

-public posts about a suspected breach of the above license, always contact me to verify!
+public posts about a suspected breach of the above license, always contact us to verify!

 - If an inclusion is not authorized,

-contacting me will alert me to the issue at hand (I don't have the time
+contacting us will alert us to the issue at hand (we don't have the

-to scour the Internet for this kind of thing) so people can be called
+to constantly scour the Internet for this kind of thing) so people can

 to order if needed.